Thomas Lynch (governor)

-Sir Thomas Lynch (died 1684) was the English governor of Jamaica on three separate occasions in the 17th century (1663–1664, August 1671–November 1674, and lastly 1682–1684).
+Sir Thomas Lynch (died 1684) was the English governor of Jamaica on three occasions in the 17th century (1663–1664, August 1671–November 1674, and lastly 1682–1684).
 He was also chief justice of Jamaica for a time.

 Life

 He was the son of Theophilus Lynch Esq of Rixton Hall in Lancashire (born 1603), fourth son of William Lynch Esq of Cranbrook in Kent, and of his wife Judith, eldest daughter of Royal chaplain and Bishop of London John Aylmer.
 He served under Robert Venables in the army which went out to Jamaica in 1655.
 In January 1661, after a period back in England he was appointed provost-marshal of the island for life.

 In December 1662 Lynch was lieutenant-colonel of the 5th regiment of militia; in April 1663 was sworn in as a member of council, and in April 1664 elected president of the council in the absence of Sir Charles Lyttelton.
 In June 1664 Sir Thomas Modyford became governor, and Lynch was again sworn of the council.
 Shortly Modyford wrote to his brother, Sir James Modyford, then in England, asking him to get the Duke of Albemarle to appoint a sheriff, instead of a provost-marshal; but on 12 February 1665 Lynch wrote to Lord Arlington complaining that the governor had discharged him from the council and the office of chief justice without giving any public reason.

 Lynch was then obliged to return to England.
 At the end of 1670 he was ordered to go out again to Jamaica, as lieutenant-governor, with authority to command in the absence of Modyford.
 The commission was repeated in January 1671, when Modyford was recalled, and at the same time he received a commission from James, Duke of York to be commander-in-chief of his majesty's ships in and about Jamaica.
 He was knighted at Whitehall Palace on 3 December 1670.
 Lynch was criticized by his superiors in England for his conduct during the trial of pirate Peter Johnson; when the pirate was acquitted, Lynch ordered him re-tried and personally directed the trial, convicting and executing Johnson.